MIDRC/COVID19_Lung_Classification_CXR_ACR/README.md

 We began with a torchvision resnet50 algorithm and trained on the labeled CXR MIDRC data.
 The code shows how to run inference using our new model.
 We package our model according to AI-LAB's model standards.

 **Repo Content Description**:
-Dockerfile: includes all package requirements as well as specifies entrypoints. inference.py: main; use environment variables to specify the weights file, gpu index. data_preparation.py: called by inference.py
+- Dockerfile: includes all package requirements as well as specifies entrypoints.
+- inference.py: main; use environment variables to specify the weights file, gpu index.
+- data_preparation.py: called by inference.py

 **Example Commands**:
-docker build -t <imagename> <pathtoDockerfile>
+- docker build -t {imagename} {pathtoDockerfile}
-docker run <imagename>
+- docker run {imagename}
-Use environment variables to specify the weights file and gpu.
+- Use environment variables to specify the weights file and gpu.

 References
 ---